 This is a public report, and its contents may be used as long as the source is appropriately credited.

-More than 47,000 people participated in the 2021 Developer Ecosystem Survey.
-This report is based on the input of 31,743 developers from 183 countries or regions.
-The data was weighted according to several criteria, as described in the following paragraphs.
+More than 38,000 people participated in the Developer Ecosystem Survey 2022.
+To ensure we were working with the most representative sample possible, we cleaned the data through the process described below.
+As a result the report is based on the input of 29,269 developers from 187 countries and regions, including two responses reportedly from Antarctica.
+The data was weighted according to several criteria, as described in the closing portions of this section.

 - Surveys that were filled out too fast.

 - Surveys from identical IP addresses, as well as surveys with responses that were overwhelmingly similar.
-If two responses were more than 75% identical according to their Szymkiewicz-Simpson overlap coefficient, we kept the one with more answered questions.
+If two surveys with the same IP address were more than 75% identical, we kept the one that was more complete.

-- Surveys with conflicting answers, for example, “18-20 years old” combined with “more than 16 years of professional experience”.
+- Surveys with conflicting answers, for example, “18–20 years old” and “more than 16 years of professional experience”.

 - Surveys with only a single option chosen for almost all the multiple-choice questions.

-- If multiple surveys were submitted from the same email address, we kept the survey that was the most complete.
+- Surveys submitted from the same email address.
+In such cases, we kept the survey that was the most complete.

 - Communication tools

-To invite potential respondents to complete the survey, we used Twitter ads, Facebook ads, Instagram, Quora, VK, and JetBrains’ own communication channels.
-We also posted links to some user groups and tech community channels, and we asked our respondents to share the link to the survey with their peers.
+To invite potential respondents to complete the survey, we used Twitter ads, Facebook ads, Instagram, Quora, and JetBrains’ own communication channels.
+We also posted links to some user groups and tech community channels, and we asked our respondents to share the survey with their peers.